bwssytems/ha-bridge/README.md

 Upnp has been very closed on this platform to try and respond as a hue and there is now a setting to control if it is more open or strict, Add -Dupnp.strict=`<true|false>` to your command line to have the emulator respond to what it thinks is an echo to a hue or any other device.
 The default is upnp.strict=true.
 ### -Dtrace.upnp=`<true|false>`
 Turn on tracing for upnp discovery messages.
 The default is false.
-### -Dvtwo.compatibility=`<true|false>`
-Turns on compatibility for upnp detection and response as it was in the original version of amazon-echo-ha-bridge.
-The default is false.
 ## Web Config
 Configure by going to the url for the host you are running on or localhost with port you have assigned:
 ```